ihmeuw/person_linkage_case_study/README.md

 These two files are the most important outputs for evaluating new methods: can methods improvements improve the accuracy, or improve the runtime/resources without substantially decreasing the accuracy?

+**Note: In actual use, these questions should be investigated at full scale; this case study does not attempt to realistically represent how the Census Bureau would link smaller files.
+The smaller scales are included for experimentation, getting started, and testing.**

 ## Dask and Spark